lindaqtran/Team11/test/ABTEST.md

 Linda Tran

 **A/B Test Name:**
-Sign up layout User Experience Impact
+- Sign up layout User Experience Impact
 **User Story Number:**
-US4
+- US4
-**Metric (from the HEART grid)**:Download rate increasing, Sign up rate increasing
+**Metric (from the HEART grid)**:
+- Download rate increasing, Sign up rate increasing

 **Hypothesis:**
 - Modifying the layout of the sign-up page to make it more intuitive and user-friendly by reducing clutter